Consumer rights changes to buyer protection and refunds after Brexit

 What protection will I have when buying goods and services abroad?

-There are unlikely to be any changes to the current protection during the implementation period from 31 October 2019 to 31 December 2020.
+Consumers will not see any changes to existing consumer rights and protection during the implementation period from 31 January 2020 to 31 December 2020.

-However, from 1 January 2021, it would depend on the details of any new agreements as to what specific protection would apply.
+However, from 1 January 2021, specific protection would depend on the details of any new agreements.

-You shouldn’t see any immediate differences in protection between UK law and that of EU countries, but you should always check the terms of consumer protection offered by the seller and the EU country the seller is located in to see if the level of protection is different from the UK’s.
+After this period, you should always check the terms of consumer protection offered by the seller and the seller’s EU country to see if the level of protection is different from the UK’s.

 Did you find this guide helpful?